-Just like the radian is the natural unit of angle, the "square radian" (or steradian is the natural unit of angular area.
+Just like the radian is the natural unit of angle, the "square radian" (or steradian) is the natural unit of angular area.
 A steradian is simply the area of a sky patch that is 1 radian by 1 radian.
-In analogy with the area of a sphere, you should see that the entire sky - both hemispheres- has a solid angle of 4π - about 12.6 - steradians.
-As there are $360/2\pi$ degree per radian, there are $360 \times 360/(2 \times 2 \times \pi \times \pi) = 3,282.8.$. square degree in a steradian, or 41,282.3 square degrees in the entire sky.
+In analogy with the area of a sphere, you should see that the entire sky - both hemisphereshas a solid angle of $4\pi$ - about 12.6 - steradians.
+As there are $360/2\pi$ degrees per radian, there are $360\times360/(2\times2\times\pi\times\pi) = 3,282.8$ square degrees in a steradian, or 41,282.3 square degrees in the entire sky.

 The angular area covered by a telescope and CCD is usually a small fraction of a steradian.
-Unless one has a small widefield telescope, or perhaps a very large CCD or array of CCDs, the field of view covered by the CCD is typically much less than a square degree.
-CCD field of views are often given in square arcmin.
-A little aritmetic with your field of view and the angular area of the sky can tell you how many CCD images would be needed to image the entire sky.
+Unless one has a small wide field telescope, or perhaps a very large CCD or array of CCDs, the field of view covered by the CCD is typically much less than a square degree.
+CCD fields of views are often given in square arcmin.
+A little arithmetic with your field of view and the angular area of the sky can tell you how many CCD images would be needed to image the entire sky.
 This number is usually far larger than you might at first imagine!